kubedb/docs/docs/guides/rabbitmq/update-version/update-version.md

 ### Deploy RabbitMQ

-In this section, we are going to deploy a RabbitMQ replicaset database.
+In this section, we are going to deploy a RabbitMQ cluster.
 Then, in the next section we will update the version of the database using `RabbitMQOpsRequest` CRD.
 Below is the YAML of the `RabbitMQ` CR that we are going to create,

 ```yaml
 apiVersion: kubedb.com/v1alpha2